-De Chirico has always presented numerous problems for art historians, not only because he was one of the most frequently forged painters from the early 1940s onwards, but also because, for reasons that are not relevant here and that have been clarified elsewhere, he disowned numerous works, especially those depicting metaphysical subjects, executed by himself during the years between 1910 and 1920, the 1930s and 1940s, and, finally, because he often repeated or recreated metaphysical motifs, anticipating their dating by several decades.
+De Chirico has always presented numerous problems for art historians, not only because he was one of the most frequently forged painters from the early 1940s onwards, but also because, for reasons that are not relevant here and that have been clarified elsewhere, he disowned numerous works, especially those depicting metaphysical subjects, executed by himself during the years between 1910 and 1920, 1930 and 1940, and, finally, because he often repeated or recreated metaphysical motifs, anticipating their dating by several decades.

-A correct and unquestionable knowledge of de Chirico’s various painting practices, including the materials he used, the paint brands he preferred, the dealers from whom he obtained his supplies and the chromatic mixtures which he used during the various periods to give life, for example, to his clear and uniform green skies or those infused with fading or brilliant light, would make it possible to proceed with greater certainty when resolving long disputed questions of authenticity, as well as in excluding forgeries or falsely dated works from accredited publications, etc.
+A correct and unquestionable knowledge of de Chirico’s various painting practices, including the materials he used, the paint brands he preferred, the dealers from whom he obtained his supplies and the chromatic mixtures which he used during the various periods to give life, for example, to his clear and uniform green skies or those infused with fading or brilliant light, would make it possible to proceed with greater certainty when resolving a multitude of issues, including long disputed questions of authenticity, or excluding forgeries and falsely dated works from accredited publications.

 The specialists that the Council decided to entrust with the task of organising this service are: Professor Mattia Patti, from the University of Pisa, an expert in non-invasive diagnostic investigations and a scholar of painting materials and techniques, and Professor Barbara Ferriani, an esteemed restorer and lecturer at the Scuola di Specializzazione dell’Università Statale di Milano.

-The group, in which the president of the Archives, Professor Paolo Baldacci, will also collaborate as an expert and historical specialist, will proceed in the following order:
+The group, in which the president of the Archive, Professor Paolo Baldacci, will also collaborate as an expert and historical specialist, will proceed in the following order:

 2. Identification of new targeted research to be carried out and the occasions when it can be done, both in private collections and in museums.

-4. Funding research and participation in national and international research calls.
+4. Funding research and participation in national and international research tenders.